arenaxr/arena-docs/content/overview/build.md

 Let us try to add a new object to our scene.
 We will add a GLTF model of the [Mammuthus primigenius (Blumbach)](https://3d.si.edu/object/3d/mammuthus-primigenius-blumbach:341c96cd-f967-4540-8ed1-d3fc56d31f12).
 In order to use it in the ARENA, we uploaded a .glb copy to dropbox and shared it publicly: [https://www.dropbox.com/s/pgytn552kzukm8f/blumbach.glb?dl=0](https://www.dropbox.com/s/pgytn552kzukm8f/blumbach.glb?dl=0).

 {% include alert type="note" content="
-**Why Dropbox?** ARENA internally converts dropbox **share** links into a `dl.dropboxusercontent.com` link which currently allows other websites (that are not dropbox.com) to use the content hosted at dropbox.
-Models in your own scenes can be hosted at any website that allows this [Cross-origin Resource Sharing](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing).
+**Why Dropbox?** ARENA internally converts dropbox **share** links into `dl.dropboxusercontent.com`, which currently allows the ARENA to use the content hosted at dropbox due to [Cross-origin Resource Sharing](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing).
 "%}

 {% include alert type="warning" content="